-The highest incidence rate of antibiotic treatment episodes was observed among children under two years of age (827 per 1,000 years of follow-up in 2012, figure 1) with reasonably stable incidences throughout the study period.
-When estimating one-year prevalence (i.e. only including each child once per year despite multiple treatment episodes within a calendar year) we saw a similar picture, with prevalences in 2012 of 485, 363 and 190 per 1,000 children among children 0 to 1, 2 to 4 and 5 to 11 years of age respectively.
-The incidence rate peaked at one year of age among boys and girls (figure 2).
-Treatment was slightly more common among boys than girls until the age of four years, after which the opposite pattern was seen (figure 2).
+The highest incidence rate of antibiotic treatment episodes was observed among children younger than 2 (827 per 1000 years of follow-up in 2012, Fig. 1) with reasonably stable incidences throughout the study period.
+When estimating 1-year prevalence (ie, only including each child once per year despite multiple treatment episodes within a calendar year), we saw a similar picture with prevalences in 2012 of 485, 363 and 190 per 1000 children among children aged 0-1, 2-4 and 5-11, respectively.
+The incidence rate peaked at 1 year of age among boys and girls (Fig. 2).
+Treatment was slightly more common among boys than girls until the age of 4, after which the opposite pattern was seen (Fig. 2).

 Small regional differences in incidence rates of treatment episodes within each age group were identified.
-For 2012, the regional incidence rate varied from 691, 469 and 233 in the Mid Region to 1,041, 675 and 300 per 1,000 person-years in the Capital Region among children 0 to 1, 2 to 4 and 5 to 11 years of age respectively (table 1).
+For 2012, the regional incidence rate varied from 691, 469 and 233 in the Mid region to 1041, 675 and 300 per 1000 person-years in the Capital region among children aged 0-1, 2-4 and 5-11, respectively (Table 1).

 By far, the most commonly used antibiotic drugs were the beta-lactam antibacterials penicillins (J01C), although the use of macrolides (J01F) was also noticeable.
-For a more detailed distribution see table 2.
+For a more detailed distribution refer Table 2.
 This pattern was stable throughout the study period except for a few antibiotics.
-Among the penicillins, we saw a slight decrease in the use of phenoxymethylpenicillin (figure 3) and an increase in the use of amoxicillin (figure 3 and 4), most notably among those <2 years old.
-The incidence rate of amoxicillin with an enzyme inhibitor, increased substantially over the study period (figure 4).
-In children below the age of 1 year the incidence rate rose from about 7/1000 to about 30/1000 person-years.
-The overall use of macrolides declined slightly, especially among those 0 to1 years of age, with a decrease in the use of erythromycin and an increase in the use of clarithromycin (figure 5).
-The incidence rates of trimethoprim alone and in combination with sulphanomides are illustrated in figure 6.
+Among the penicillins, we saw a slight decrease in the use of phenoxymethylpenicillin (Fig. 3) and an increase in the use of amoxicillin (Figs 3 and 4), most notably among those younger than 2.
+The incidence rate of amoxicillin with an enzyme inhibitor, increased substantially over the study period (Fig. 4).
+In children younger than 1, the incidence rate rose from about 7/1000 to about 30/1000 person-years.
+The overall use of macrolides declined slightly, especially among those aged 0-1, with a decrease in the use of erythromycin and an increase in the use of clarithromycin (Fig. 5).
+The incidence rates of trimethoprim alone and in combination with sulfonamides are illustrated in Fig. 6.